hvvka/employee/employeeservice/README.md

 - [x] every field can be updated
 - [x] the system is stateless

-- [x] the system has to show the hierarchy for an employee - who is above and below
+- [x] the system has to show the hierarchy for an employee - who is a supervisor and subordinate
 - [x] the system has to be containerised (the image on a public repo)
-- [wtf] the system has to be 'prod ready'
+- [x] the system has to be 'prod ready'
 - [x] application code has to be on public GIT repository
 - [x] the system has to have documentation
 - [x] the system has to be build upon Spring framework